-A few weeks ago, Atlanta Film and TV had an opportunity to chat with acting coach, accredited instructor of the Chubbuck Technique, filmmaker, director, and producer Jonna Johnson.
+A few weeks ago, Atlanta Film and TV had an opportunity to chat with acting coach, accredited instructor of the Chubbuck Technique, filmmaker, director, and producer Jonna Naegele.
 Currently, Jonna’s production company Dirt Road Paths Productions is collaborating with Tablet Eye Multimedia to “produce a life-changing Hollywood standard movie in Ghana.”

 Atlanta Film and TV: How did you get your start in the film and television industry?